-The issue tracker for the Yaru icon theme doesn’t have an issue to track this, and a fairly well-worded search on the Snapcraft discourse came up as blank as the folder that bugs me in the first place 😝!
+The issue tracker for the Yaru icon theme doesn’t have an issue to track this, and a fairly well-worded search on the Snapcraft discourse came up as blank as the folder that bugs me 😝!

 Assuming you’re happy with the

 ~/snap folder being included in the first place I’d love to know what your preference is.
 Would you like the folder to be emblem-sized?
 Are you happy with it as is?
 Should it be capitalised?